-To assign Use Blanks and special characters macro quoting function %STR or %NRSTR around the value.
+macro quoting function %STR or %NRSTR around the value.
 This action masks the blanks or special characters so that the macro processor interprets them as text.
-See "Macro Quoting Functions" on page 151 and Chapter 7, "Macro Quoting," on page 75.
-For example, %let state=%str(North Carolina); %let town=%str(Taylor%'s Pond); %let store=%nrstr(Smith&Jones); %let plotit=%str(proc plot; plot incomeage; run;); The definition of macro variable TOWN demonstrates using %STR to mask a value containing an unmatched quotation mark.
-"Macro Quoting Functions" on page 151 and Chapter 7, "Macro Quoting," on page 75 discuss macro quoting functions that require unmatched quotation marks and other symbols to be marked.
+See "Macro Quoting Functions" on page 158 and Chapter 7, "Macro Quoting," on page 77.
+For example, %let state=%str( North Carolina); %let town=%str(Taylor%'s Pond); %let store=%nrstr(Smith&amp;Jones); %let plotit=%str( proc plot; plot incomeage; run;); The definition of macro variable TOWN demonstrates using %STR to mask a value containing an unmatched quotation mark.
+"Macro Quoting Functions" on page 158 and Chapter 7, "Macro Quoting," on page 77 discuss macro quoting functions that require unmatched quotation marks and other symbols to be marked.
 The definition of macro variable PLOTIT demonstrates using %STR to mask blanks and special characters (semicolons) in macro variable values.
-When a macro variable contains complete SAS variable values.
 When a macro variable contains complete SAS statements, the statements are easier to read if you enter them on separate lines with indentions for statements within a DATA or PROC step.
-Using a macro quoting function retains the significant blanks in the macro variable value.
-Value from a DATA step the SYMPUT routine.
-This example puts the number of observations in a data set into a FOOTNOTE statement where AGE is greater than 20: data null; set in.permdata end=final; if age>20 then n+1; if final then call symput('number',trim(left(n))); run; footnote "&number Observations have AGE>20"; During the last iteration of the DATA step, the SYMPUT routine creates a macro variable named NUMBER whose value is the value of N. (SAS also issues a numeric-to-character conversion message.)
+Using a macro quoting function retains the significant blanks in the macro variable value. the SYMPUT routine.
+This example puts the number of observations in a data set into a FOOTNOTE statement where AGE is greater than 20: data null; set in.permdata end=final; if age&gt;20 then n+1; if final then call symput('number',trim(left(n))); run; footnote "&amp;number Observations have AGE&gt;20"; During the last iteration of the DATA step, the SYMPUT routine creates a macro variable named NUMBER whose value is the value of N. (SAS also issues a numeric-to-character conversion message.)
 The TRIM and the LEFT functions remove the extra space characters from the DATA step variable N before its value is assigned to the macro variable NUMBER.
-The program generates this FOOTNOTE statement: FOOTNOTE "Observations have AGE>20"; For a discussion of SYMPUT, including information on preventing the numeric-character message, see Chapter 13, "Macro Language Dictionary," on page 163.
+For a discussion of SYMPUT, including information about preventing the